aws-samples/aws-cloudformation-sap-commerce/README.md

 For example, if you have s3://[S3 Bucket]/[scripts]/

-- [ ] The parameter "S3 Bucket Name for Installation" is the S3 bucket name, i.e. [S3 Bucket]
+- [ ] The parameter "S3 Bucket Name for Installation" is the S3 bucket name, i.e. [S3 Bucket Name]

 - [ ] The parameter "ScriptsS3KeyPrefix" is the folder within the S3 bucket, i.e. [scripts]